 The opportunity to move to simplified and standardised processes improves contingency planning and business continuity – as in-house payroll knowledge is often contained within one or two key staff members.

 There are many different reasons why moving to managed payroll could suit your business now and in the future.
-It’s wise to look at the value that outsourcing brings, including compliance, employee engagement, cost saving, accuracy and guaranteed service levels.
+It’s wise to look at the value that outsourcing brings, including compliance, employee engagement, cost saving, accuracy, tighter controls and guaranteed service levels.

 If in-house payroll vs. managed service is keeping you awake at night, or you’re just starting to research the options, here are the key differences: